API¶

 MDF4¶

-- class asammdf.blocks.mdf_v4.MDF4(name: BufferedReader | BytesIO | StrPathType | None = None, version: str = '4.10', channels: list[str] | None = None, **kwargs)[source]
+- class asammdf.blocks.mdf_v4.MDF4(name: str | PathLike[str] | FileLike | None = None, version: Literal['4.00', '4.10', '4.11', '4.20', '4.30'] = '4.10', channels: list[str] | None = None, **kwargs: Unpack[Kwargs])[source]

 - Parameters:

-mdf file name (if provided it must be a real file name) or file-like object
+MDF file name (if provided it must be a real file name) or file-like object.

-mdf file version (‘4.00’, ‘4.10’, ‘4.11’, ‘4.20’); default ‘4.10’
+MDF file version (‘4.00’, ‘4.10’, ‘4.11’, ‘4.20’).

-- compact_vlsd (False)bool
+- compact_vlsd (False)bool, optional

-use slower method to save the exact sample size for VLSD channels
+Use slower method to save the exact sample size for VLSD channels.

-use column storage for MDF version >= 4.20
+Use column storage for MDF version >= 4.20.

-- passwordbytes | str
+- passwordbytes | str, optional

-use this password to decode encrypted attachments
+Use this password to decode encrypted attachments.

 - Attributes: